 A change of use occurs when:

-Once the application has been processed and the Council is ready to accept the change of use, all of the costs associated with the application will be calculated and an invoice will be generated.
+Once the application has been processed and the Council is ready to accept the change of use, all of the costs associated with the application will be calculated, and if required, a further invoice will need to be paid before the decision is released.

-An application that is comprehensive, concise and clear will be faster for the Council to process.
-That means it will be considerably less expensive.
+An application that contains all the relevant information in a concise and clear format will be faster and less expensive for the Council to process.

 When an owner neglects to notify the Council of a change of use that has already occurred, the consequences can be as follows: